This website sells a new bowling ball rejuvenator at a previously unheard of price!!

 Our first product is NuBall, a personal bowling ball rejuvenator.
 Other rejuvenators exist, but never has one been sold at anything like our price.
 So - what does it do?

-Bowling balls are made of a urethane shell, with a resin additive.
+Bowling balls are made of a urethane shell, with a plasticizer additive.
 The resulting surface is porous on a microscopic level, which gives the ball a higher coefficient of friction than would be expected of an object so apparently smooth.
 This friction allows the ball to “grip” the lane, causing the ball to “hook” - that is, change direction due to spin imparted to the ball by the bowler’s delivery, imbalance in the ball’s core, or both.

 Since early in the twentieth century, the practice of oiling bowling lanes has been universal.
 Oiling was originally intended to reduce the disastrous wear and tear on lane surfaces that occurred prior to that time.
 Nowadays the application of oil in patterns is often used to make it easier (or more difficult) to achieve high scores.
 Most bowling establishments strip old oil off the lanes and re-oil at least once a day, and occasionally more often.